Attract and retain top talent by advancing pay-for-skills

 Who were the critical stakeholders and how did you build your business case?

-How did you manage the transition and change across the organization?
+How did you manage the transition and change across the organisation?

 What were the business impacts and how did it affect recruiting and retention practices?

-How did you link your performance review program to the pay-for-skills program?
+How did you link your performance review programme to the pay-for-skills programme?

-Did the pay-for-skills program bring a pay change across all job families, including for soft skills?
+Did the pay-for-skills programme bring a pay change across all job families, including for soft skills?